osrf/gazebo_design/physics_plugin_api/physics_plugin_api.md

   then extend it to support more sophisticated physics operations.
 * We will not try to migrate existing physics engines (Bullet, DART, ODE, Simbody) into plugins.
 Instead, we will continue to integrate and maintain these engines by hand.
+* Reference OpenGL API for style.
+* Create an OpenPL repository for implementing new physics plugin.

+An initial simulation scenarios described below will be constructed:

+* Box resting on plane with contact under gravity.
+* A simple pendulum connected to the inertial world.
+* A pioneer 2dx robot.
+* A simple arm model.

+#### Open Questions

 ### Requirements